I’ve held off writing this post for a while, hoping I wouldn’t have to, but as the game of life played out, I have to after all.

 At least it’s an active area of research.

 My own Cognitive Fatigue began very suddenly, over the course of less than a week in late May 2017, and it likely progressed after that.
 I noticed that I couldn’t think.
-I was restless at work–once a redlining steam engine with jugs full of motivation and a to-do list that would put George Carlin’s Scroll to shame, working well past 8pm every night while the house blipped by, I suddenly saw time slow like a warped Salvador Dali clock and I would pace, not knowing what to do and not being able to get excited about much of anything.
+I was restless at work–once a redlining steam engine with jugs full of motivation and a to-do list that would put George Carlin’s Scroll to shame, working well past 8pm every night while the hours blipped by, I suddenly saw time slow like a warped Salvador Dali clock and I would pace, not knowing what to do and not being able to get excited about much of anything.

 An eternity would pass before I’d look up at the clock, and I would notice that it was only noon.